melezhik/swat/README.md

 # Description

-* Swat is a powerful and yet simple and flexible tool for rapid web automated testing development.
+* Swat is a powerful and yet simple and flexible tool for rapid automated web tests development.

 * Swat is a web application oriented test framework, this means that it equips you with all you need for a web test development and yet it's not burdened by many other "generic" things that you probably won't ever use.